Skip to content

 • scion broker deregister: Remove this broker’s registration from the Hub.

-• scion broker provide: Add this broker as a provider for a grove.
+• scion broker provide: Add this broker as a provider for a project.

-• scion broker withdraw: Remove this broker as a provider from a grove.
+• scion broker withdraw: Remove this broker as a provider from a project.

 Manages Scion server components (Hub and Broker).